appacademy/prep-work/App-Academy-prep-work.md

 [Stackoverflow](http://stackoverflow.com).
 If you don't find what you need, start a thread there yourself!

+A key part of learning programming is learning how to get unstuck.
+It's going to be hard going at first, but you're going to get much better at it with practice!

 ### Common methods and classes

 The built-in, basic datatypes (Array, String, Hash) contain many